-(slide-6) This sequence of images demonstrates how raising the luminosity, while over-exposing some areas, reveals "essential shapes" within areas of low data pickup caused by the banding effect and also aberrations in the "body-cloth distance".
+(slide-6) This sequence of images demonstrate how raising the luminosity, while over-exposing some areas, reveals "essential shapes" within areas of low data pickup caused by banding effects and aberrations in the "body-cloth distance".

-On the left is the original, the middle image is with the contrast raised to reveal essential shapes within regions affected by variance in data pickup and the third image is the enhanced version with colorization using channel mixer and hue/saturation adjustments.
+On the left is the original, the middle image is with the contrast raised to reveal essential shapes within regions affected by variance in data pickup and the third image is the enhanced version with colorization using channel mixer and hue/saturation adjustment.

-(slide-7) Here is a particulat element of interference that also occurs in other areas throughout the shroud, a vertical main thread running almost tangential to what appears to be the right side of the nose where a turning point would naturally exist.
+(slide-7) A particular element of interference, a vertical main thread running almost tangential to what appears to be the right side of the nose where a turning point would naturally exist.
 This causes confusion in the perception of the true turning point.